-- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate.

-- Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Report deficiencies to supervisor. - Perform technical audits. - Demonstrate technical competence by obtaining ABC certification, FTCB, ABFT, or IAI latent fingerprint certification.
-This certification shall be obtained within the first three years after being selected/promoted for the position of Forensic Scientist 2.
+- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Report deficiencies to supervisor. - Perform technical audits. - Demonstrate technical competence by obtaining ABC certification, FTCB, - ABFT, or IAL latent fingerprint certification.
+This certification shall be obtained - within the first three years after being selected/promoted for the position of Forensic Scientist 2.

-Forensic Scientist 3 (discipline lead, journey level analyst)
+Forensic Scientist 3 (discipline leader, journey level analyst)

-- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Report deficiencies to supervisor. - Perform technical Audits - Demonstrate technical competence by obtaining discipline specific certification within one year of being appointed to their current position. - Approval of new trainees - Review and create analytical methods in their discipline. - Evaluate what proficiency tests are needed in their discipline and approve the proficiency testing program. - Determine requirements for supplies and services used in their discipline. - Approve use of methods that are not part of the management system in conjunction with quality manager. - Approve deviations from analytical methods.
+- Follow analytical methods and the quality and safety procedures. - Document quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Report deficiencies to supervisor. - Perform technical Audits - Demonstrate technical competence by obtaining discipline specific certification within one year of being appointed to their current position in addition to ABC Diplomate or equivalent certification.